saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 2. Select your language, and continue

-3. Set both XMPP domain and server host name as local:
+3. Set both XMPP domain and server host name as _local_

 ![Set domain for XMPP](/assets/images/openfire_set_domain.png)